-Research activities in the Department take place in the following research groups.
+Research activities in the Departments of Computer Science and Software Engineering take place in the following research groups.
 Although many staff participate in projects across different groups we have arranged the descriptions below into these areas.
 In practice there is considerable overlap between the activities in the various groups.

 Cyber Security Group